PedroHLC/niemeyer/README.md

 # What is different from Anarchy Linux?

-Chaotic Installer is written in C++ and because of that, it's hard to say it follows KISS philosophy.
+ * Chaotic Installer has a Graphical Interface

-Other differences
+ * Chaotic Installer is written in C++ and because of that, it's hard to say it follows KISS philosophy.
  * It doesn't includes `yay`

 # Is it related to Chaotic-AUR repository?